EdDataScienceEES/tutorial-Stead-James/index.md

     full_data <- full_join(occurences, spatial_data,
                          by = c("sample_id" = "id"))

-this joins all our data together by sample_id for occurrences and id for spatial_data, if theres any that don't have a match in either data sheet they will still be included and the columns from the other data will return NA.
+This joins all our data together by sample_id for occurrences and id for spatial_data, if theres any that don't have a match in either data sheet they will still be included and the columns from the other data will return NA.

-### Exploring differences between datasets and full_data
+### Exploring differences between datasets

-Look at the number of observation in the three objects we have 231171 in occurences, 23742 in spatial_data and 231171 in full_data.
+Look at the number of observation in the three objects we have 231171 in occurences, 23742 in spatial_data.

 Each sample_id in occurrences has multiple species recordings, while spatial_data contains one entry per id.
 This explains the differing observation counts.